Victim of Financial Fraud? Call Now

 Executing too many transactions in an investor’s account is called “churning” or “excessive trading.”
 Brokers might engage in this type of misconduct to generate more commissions for themselves.

-According to the suitability rule, any actions taken in an investor’s account, including the trading strategies and frequency, must align with the investor’s investment profile.
+According to the suyitabilit rule under FINRA, any actions taken in an investor’s account, including the trading strategies and frequency, must align with the investor’s investment profile.
 This means the decisions should be based on the client’s financial situation, investment objectives, and risk tolerance rather than the commissions the broker makes.

 Does FINRA Require Brokers to Work in Their Clients’ Best Interest?